 - Your dining room gets a lot of foot traffic.
 Long curtains can present a tripping hazard.
-If you have children who like to run around the house or many people pass through the area, short curtains that end at the windowsill can eliminate this potential danger.
+If you have children and pets who like to run around the house or many people pass through the area, short curtains that end at the windowsill can eliminate this potential danger.

 - You don’t mind a slightly more casual look.
 Short curtains are generally more casual in design.
 That’s not to say they can’t work at all in formal spaces, just note that there are other more formal lengths out there to choose from.

-You should hang long curtains if:
+You should opt for long curtains if:

 - You want a completely formal look.
 Long curtains that touch the floor make a dramatic statement that’s undeniably regal.
 This is especially true of puddled curtains that allow the fabric to rest on the floor in gorgeous bundles.